Must-Read Speculative Short Fiction: January 2020

 Recent Comments

-- Jan the Alan Fan on 23 Retellings of Classic Stories From Science Fiction & Fantasy Authors 1 min ago
+- bluejo on Jo Walton’s Reading List: January 2020 22 mins ago

+- windowgaze on A Different Shade of Magic: Witchmark by C.L.
+Polk 32 mins ago

-- Ulim on Oathbringer Reread: Chapter One Hundred Fourteen 1 min ago
+- johndd on Oathbringer Reread: Chapter One Hundred Fourteen 32 mins ago

+- fantasywind on Are We Getting a New Character in Season 2 of The Witcher?
+The Question of “Violet” 36 mins ago